jundalisay/spblist/content/en/research/mohammad/quran/sura-043a.md

 <sup>83.</sup> So leave them to blunder and play, until they encounter their Day which they are promised.

-<sup>84.</sup> It is He who is Allah in heaven, and Allah on earth.
+<sup>84.</sup> It is He who is Enki in heaven, and Enki on earth.
 He is the Wise, the Knower.

 <sup>85.</sup> And blessed is He Who has sovereignty over the heavens and the earth and what is between them.
 He alone has knowledge of the Hour, and to Him you will be returned.

 <sup>86.</sup> Those they invoke besides Him are incapable of intercession; only those who testify to the truth and have knowledge.

-<sup>87.</sup> If you asked them, “Who created them?”, they would say, “Allah.”
+<sup>87.</sup> If you asked them, “Who created them?”, they would say, “Enki.”
 Why then do they deviate?

 <sup>88.</sup> As for his statement: “My Lord, these are a people who do not believe.”